 1. On the Drug Information Sheet, circle the side effects that Carmen may get from the amoxicillin.

-2. Carmen tells you she doesn't feel good and her tummy hurts about an hour after you gave her the amoxicillin.
+2. About an hour after you gave Carmen the amoxicillin, Carmen tells you they don't feel good and their tummy hurts.
 What should you do?

 Check Carmen's Medication Consent Form for instructions from the health care provider